johnhargestam/brand-specific-styling/README.md

 This example uses a mixin with a common style folder, but that is an optional approach used to reduce code duplication.

 ## Solves
-* Lazy loads only the necessary style neeeded for the used components and specific brand.
+* Lazy loads only the necessary style neeeded for the used components and specific brand (and other parameters).
 * Dynamically loads the correct files without having to specify them explicitely.
 The current implementation requires that there is a corresponding file for each component/brand combination, but it can be modified to have a fallback system either in the back-end or in the actual promise-chain.
+* Using the vue lifecycle to load style on-demand is very handy for asynchronous vue components.

 ## Issues
-* This implementation is very vue-dependant, using the vue lifecycle to load style on-demand.
-While very handy for asynchronous vue components, it doesn't translate well to a twig-only approach.
-* To avoid components being rendered without style, some boilerplate is needed to delay it with `v-if`
+* There is quite some boilerplate necessary to allow each component to resolve the correct style at runtime and delay its rendering.